Unboxed-Software/solana-course/content/non-transferable-token.md

 - `payer` : Payer for the transaction
 - `mintKeypair` : Keypair for new mint
 - `decimals` : Mint decimals

+Inside the function, we'll call the following:

+- `getMintLen` - to get the space needed for the mint account
+- `getMinimumBalanceForRentExemption` - to get the amount of lamports needed for the mint account
+- `createAccount` - Allocates space on the blockchain for the mint account
+- `createInitializeNonTransferableMintInstruction` - initializes the extension
+- `createInitializeMintInstruction` - initializes the mint
+- `sendAndConfirmTransaction` - sends the transaction to the blockchain

 ```tsx
 import {